The Health Benefits of Chocolate for Your Brain May Include Memory & Mood Improvement

 Eating moderate amounts of dark chocolate may benefit health in many ways.
 In fact, some research suggests that chocolate is now considered an anti-aging, anti-inflammatory “superfood” for the brain and body.
 Although we need a lot more research before experts agree, some studies examining the health benefits of chocolate suggest new and exciting chocolate benefits, particularly in the realms of cognitive function, mood, and heart/ blood vessel health.
 The right kinds of chocolate, consumed regularly, can help keep your cardiovascular system pumping, your mind sharp and alert, and your mood calm and happy.

-Here, in the first of a two-part post, we take a look at the research showing chocolate’s ability to boost brain performance and enhance mood.
-In Part 2, we’ll focus on the research-backed cardiovascular benefits of chocolate.
+Here, we take a look at the research showing chocolate benefits, including its ability to boost brain performance and enhance mood.
+(See also our companion post, Surprising Cocoa Benefits Include Heart Health and Prediabetes Improvement, where we focus on research-backed cardiovascular chocolate benefits.)

 Chocolate is made from the fermented, roasted, and finely ground seeds of Theobroma cacao tree.
-A chocolate bar labeled “70 percent,” for instance, contains 70 percent ground cacao and 30 percent sugar.
-The ground cacao is comprised of cacao butter (a natural oil) along with ground particles of the cacao seed.
-The ground cacao contains a potent mixture of phytochemicals with various medicinal properties.
+A chocolate bar labeled “70 percent” is a good choice; it contains 70 percent ground cacao and 30 percent sugar.
+The ground cacao, which is comprised of cacao butter (a natural oil) along with ground particles of the cacao seed, contains a potent mixture of phytochemicals with various medicinal properties.

 - Prevention of blood clots